krishuyghe/Hackathon-ttn-backend/README.md

 `npm start`

 ## testing the application

 set the localhost_test.js file in a new project.

 run the project

 `node localhost_test.js`

 if the hardware is online you will have automaticly respons

-other whise you can *simulate uplink*
+other whise you can _simulate uplink_

 test with payload `00D71B0049`

 ![payload](/pictures/payload.png)

+this wil send `{"humidity":109,"movement":125,"temperature":11.7,"dev_eui":"00D9E55A84BCE66B"}` to the Listiner.
+End to the backand

 # referenties